 As a financial planner and father, Brian considers the importance of teaching money management to young adults.

 Unless you are retiring soon, The Number will need to be adjusted upward to factor in inflation.
 The longer out you are, the more uncertainty you face, but also the more time you have to set aside and invest to reach your inflation-adjusted goal.

 Given your time frame, you can alter the variables and determine the results of many different scenarios.
 I always like to have a best-case and worst-case outcome to frame expectations.
 But the key is to have some expectations.

 According to the Employee Benefit Research Institute, those who have tried to calculate The Number – even those who guessed – were “very confident” of their ability to retire comfortably at more than double the rate of those who had no clue.

 You’ll find as the years pass that having a goal and having a plan will help you make decisions that lead to greater success.

-Brian Kilb is executive vice president and chief operating officer at Landaas & Company.
+Brian Kilb is president and chief operating officer at Landaas & Company.

 initially posted May 11, 201; revised Feb.
 10, 2016, May 21, 2018